zhenhua397/duktape/doc/cbor-omitted-tag.rst

   2 undefined
   3 bar

-In some situations it may be preferable to preserve the omitted vs. undefined difference so that an encoded value can be decoded without loss of information.
+In some situations it may be preferable to preserve the absent vs. undefined difference so that an encoded value can be decoded without loss of information.
 This allows, for example, better roundtripping of ECMAScript values.